Skip to main content

 • The global medical spa industry is projected to reach $47.6 billion by 2030, with Northern Virginia among the highest concentrations of med spas in the Mid-Atlantic

-• AVI Career Training is COE Accredited and SCHEV Certified, with financial aid and GI Bill® options available
+• AVI Career Training is COE Accredited and SCHEV Certified, with GI Bill® options available

 What Does a Medical Assistant Actually Do?

-Medical assistants work in physician offices, clinics, urgent care centers, and hospitals.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) work in physician offices, clinics, urgent care centers, and hospitals.
 The role blends clinical and administrative tasks, which makes it versatile — but also means the day-to-day can vary widely depending on the setting.

 Common clinical duties include: